aad-wsux/iModules-dataloader/CONTRIBUTING.md

 - Expected behavior:

-- Actual behavior:
+- Screenshots if applicable

-- Reproduces how often:
+- System information

 - Additional Information

 ## Submitting changes
 Please send a GitHub Pull Request with a clear list of what you've done (read more about [pull requests](https://help.github.com/en/pull-requests)).
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
+It is recommended that you use our [pull request template](https://github.com/aad-wsux/iModules_dataloader/blob/master/.github/pull_request_template.md).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: